 |Regular application deadline:||1 April 2020|

-In order to understand the wide-spread nature of suspicion and conspiracy thinking, this programme will include weekly film screenings.
-Film is an excellent way to understand the theoretical, aesthetic, and political implications at play in the spread of this developing global fascination and culture.
-After the screenings, participants will engage in an analysis of the film from many different perspectives, linking readings and lived experiences to what was shown on the screen.
+In order to understand the nature of suspicion and conspiracy thinking, this programme will include weekly film screenings.
+Film is an excellent way to understand the theoretical, aesthetic, and political implications at play in suspicious outlooks and conspiracy-based interpretations.
+After the screenings, participants will engage in an analysis of the film from many different perspectives, linking readings and lived experiences to what was shown on screen.

 |Studielast||6 EC, 3 weken|